ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-andergl/catchme/README.md

 - TEAM 4.
 Change '/usr/local/apache2/htdocs/index.html' file from 'pasapasa_web' docker.
 It works OK, service's status becomes faulty.
 - TEAM 5. 'ssh service stop'.
 It works OK, service's status becomes faulty.
 - TEAM 0. apt update apache2

+* Team1 captures the flag (in fact, the last 5 flags) from Team2: Team1 gets 10 points (2 per flag) and Team2 loses 5 points (1 per flag and attacker).
+The final command has been, from Team1's T-Submission machine (10.0.1.1):
+  * root@debian:~# scp -P 23 heals@10.0.2.101:/home/heals/flag.txt ./flag.flag
+  * Brief explanation: via scp (SSH) the current flag (/home/heals/flag.txt) of Team2 is copied on /root directory as xx.flag (the name is not important but the extension is) so the checker can count it for the scoreboard.

 # License notes
 Parts from:
 https://github.com/kristianvld/SQL-Injection-Playground